-Joe is the Managing Partner of Peiffer Wolf Carr Kane & Conway.
+Joe is the founding Partner of Peiffer Wolf Carr Kane Conway & Wise.
 Based in the firm’s New Orleans office, Joe has a wide-ranging practice focusing on cases that change lives.
 His practice consists of representing families affected by IVF clinic malfeasance, representing individuals and institutions that have been harmed by investment banks and brokerage firms, prosecuting ERISA class actions, and representing victims of labor trafficking, unscrupulous drug companies and those who have suffered catastrophic injury.

 Joe currently represents many families that have had their dreams of having biological children taken from them due to the carelessness of IVF clinics.
 He is passionate about this work and understands the devastation that this causes individuals and families, who have lost eggs or embryos due to the malfeasance of these clinics.